 I'm convinced of it.

-I mean, Soros is out there saying that the uh economic collapse is a culmination of his life's work.
+I'm convinced that Soros is, I mean, Soros is out there saying that the economic collapse is a culmination of his life's work.

 He has said so.

-Anyway, great to have you here, Rushlin Boy at 800-282-2882.
+Anyway, great to have you here, Rush Limbaugh at 800-282-2882.

-The email address is L Rushbo at EIBNet.com.
+The email address is El Rushbo at EIBnet.com.

 Back now to the ordinary people view Rush as a dangerous Zvengali from a woman identified as Bookworm.

-Her website's Bookwormroom.com, although we've shut it down.
+Her website's bookwormroom.com, although we've shut it down.

 It is quite a high compliment to Rush that ordinary liberals believe he has extraordinary powers.

-It isn't every conservative radio or talk show host who is perceived as so compelling and seductive that he can destroy people's worldview in an instant.
+It isn't every conservative, radio, or talk show host who is perceived as so compelling and seductive that he can destroy people's worldview in an instant.

-It's also very frustrating to me, she writes, because in a funny way I agree with my liberal friends that Rush can re-jigger their world view very quickly.
+It's also very frustrating to me, she writes, because in a funny way, I agree with my liberal friends that Rush can rejigger their worldview very quickly.

 The only thing is, I don't believe Rush works his magic through hypnotism and trickery.

-Instead, I think Russia's real magic lies in his ability to view the political world as a vast chessboard, one on which he can see multiple future moves, his prodigious memory, his well-informed mind, his logical analyses, and his funny persona.
+Instead, I think Rush's real magic lies in his ability to view the political world as a vast chessboard, one on which he can see multiple future moves, his prodigious memory, his well-informed mind, his logical analyses, and his funny persona.

 He convinces by appealing to our rational mind, our sense of humor, and our knowledge of the world as it is, not as some ivory tower liberal tells us it should be.

-So whether by cajolary or challenge, I'm still trying to get my liberals to listen to Rush for all the wrong reasons, they're right about one thing.
+So whether by cajolery or challenge, I'm still trying to get my liberals to listen to Rush for all the wrong reasons.

 He will change their minds.

-I had a guy call a minute ago.
+Now, I had a guy call a minute ago.

-I said, No, no, no, people are revved up about everything.
+People are revved up about everything.

 The Tea Parties know full well what's happening out there.